sekhavati/data-testid-inspector/README.md

 # data-test-id-highlighter

-Highlight elements with data-test-id's in your web page

 ## What is this?

 A [bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet) that will highlight elements in your web page that have a `data-test-id` attribute: